 RICHARD A. SUNDT

-I was born in Buenos Aires, Argentina, in 1944 and it was there that I first became acquainted and fascinated with Gothic-style churches, and this led me decades later to pursue graduate studies in medieval art at the University of Wisconsin-Madison.
-Shortly after becoming a naturalized American and prior to entering graduate school, I served as a Peace Corps volunteer (1967–1969) and little did I know then that my experience on a Pacific atoll, in the Marshall Islands, would stir my interest in Oceanic art and culture.
-It is the totality of these experiences and encounters that has shaped and driven my research agenda, which covers medieval Europe, the Pacific Islands, and Latin America.
+As an architectural historian, my research and teaching covers three main areas: medieval Europe, the Pacific Islands and Latin America.
+It was while growing up in Argentina that I first became acquainted and fascinated with Gothic buildings (Gothic Revival, of course), and this led me decades later to pursue graduate work in medieval art at the University of Wisconsin, Madison.
+After becoming a naturalized American citizen and prior to entering graduate school, I served as a Peace Corps volunteer in the Marshall Islands, and little did I know then that living in a Pacific atoll would stir my interest in Oceanic art as well.
+It is the totality of these experiences and encounters that has shaped and driven my career in art and architectural history.

-My research as a medievalist began with my doctoral dissertation dealing with Dominican architecture in southern France.
-In 1983, I was hired by the University of Oregon to teach ancient and medieval architecture and soon I was also teaching art of the Pacific Islands, a specialty that I developed gradually.
-In 1997, I spent a semester teaching Pacific art at Victoria University of Wellington, New Zealand.
-While there I learned that the form of the Maori meeting house (whare runanga) had been adapted in the 19th century to serve as church buildings.
+My research as a medievalist began with a doctoral dissertation on the architecture of the Dominican Order in southern France.
+After receiving a Ph.D., I was hired in 1983 by the University of Oregon to teach ancient and medieval architecture.
+Some years later, I also found myself offering courses on the art of the Pacific Islands, a specialty that I developed gradually.
+In 1997 I spent a semester teaching Oceanic art at Victoria University of Wellington, New Zealand.
+While there I learned that the form of the Maori meeting house (whare runanga) had been adapted in the 19thcentury to serve as church buildings.
 This interested me in particular because those Maori churches (with supports down the central axis) were similar in plan to the medieval churches in France that I had researched for my dissertation, and which, some years later, I had encountered and studied elsewhere in Europe.

-This coincidence of types in two separate hemispheres and distinctly different cultures led me to investigate the Maori churches and to consider how Christian ritual functioned in them in comparison to the same type of “double-nave” churches in Europe.
-This led me to writing several monographic articles on Maori structures and more recently a book, Whare Karakia: Maori Church Building, Decoration and Ritual in Aotearoa New Zealand, 1834 to 1863 (Auckland University Press, 2010).
-I am now again engaged in studying the European Middle Ages.
-Current projects deal with Franciscan legislation in the arts, the aesthetics of Northern vs. Southern Gothic, Gothic Revival architecture in Latin America, and more in the future, a book on double-nave churches from the early Middle Ages through the 21st century.
-When not teaching and researching, I like to hike in the mountains, canoe in crystal clear lakes, and do landscape photography.
+This coincidence of types in two separate hemispheres and in distinctly different cultural settings led me to investigate Maori churches and to consider how Christian ritual functioned in them.
+After spending over a decade writing several monographic articles and a book (2010) on Maori structures, I am now again engaged in studying the European Middle Ages.
+Current projects deal with Franciscan legislation in the arts, the structure and aesthetics of the Gothic wall (or the “DNA” of Gothic), Gothic Revival architecture in the Americas, and more in the future, a book on double-nave churches from the Early Christian period through the 21st century.
+When not teaching and researching, I like to hike in the mountains, canoe in crystal clear lakes, and do some landscape photography.

-The sequence of images at the head of this web page (see list here) represents monuments in my areas of teaching and research.
+The sequence of images at the head of this web page represents monuments in my areas of teaching and research.

 I. CURRICULUM VITAE